 |Latest Action:||House - 07/17/2017 Referred to the Subcommittee on Military Personnel.
 (All Actions)|

 This bill has the status Introduced

 Here are the steps for Status of Legislation:

 - Passed Senate

 Summary: H.R.2777 — 115th Congress (2017-2018)All Information (Except Text)

 Introduced in House (06/06/2017)

 Give Veterans Home Loan Choices Act of 2017

-This bill amends the National Housing Act to require that a Federal Housing Administration mortgage notice for a prospective borrower who is a veteran include, in addition to comparative rate and fee information about conventional loans, similar comparative information about Veterans Administration (VA) home loans.
+This bill amends the National Housing Act to require that a Federal Housing Administration mortgage notice for a prospective borrower who is a veteran include, in addition to comparative rate and fee information about conventional loans, similar comparative information about Department of Veterans Affairs (VA) home loans.